Oyelowo/coding_practice/docker-udemy/kubernetes.md

 E.g
 if we change the image in an object, the master can check the name and the kind and based on that determine if it needs to update a pod on a node(virtual machine) or spin up a new one. `name` and `kind` are the identifying fields and changing this will spin up a new po.
 So, if you want to update an object, you need to leave the name and kind as the same

+## GETTING DETAILED INFO ABOUT AN OBJECT
+`kubectl describe <object type> <object name(optional)>` e.g `kubectl describe pod client-pod`

+# REMOVING AND OBJECT (Imperative update)
+`kubectl delete -f <config file>`

+# GET STATUS OF DEPLOYMENT OBJECT
+`kubectl get deployments`

+## RESTART POD WHEN IMAGE UPDATED
+`kubectl rollout restart -f client-deployment.yaml`

+## RECONFIGURE DOCKER FOR DESKTOP IN THE CURRENT TERMINAL TEMPORARILY TO ENABLE DOCKER CONNECT TO DOCKER IN KUBERNETES VM(NODE)
+`eval $(minikube docker-env)`
+after this, you can do `docker ps` in the same terminal.

+With this, you can inspect containers in Kubernetes VM(node) using existing knowledge of docker commands - docker cli.
+With this, you can also `docker system prune` if there seems to be a caching issue in the containers in kubernetes
+NB: A lot of these commands are also available to kubectl e.g
+`kubectl logs <pod tag>`
+`kubectl exec -it <pod tag>` sh